-Waihe’e Refuge was purchased by the Maui Coastal Land Trust in 2004.
-The refuge has a total area of 277 acres and houses vital habitats such as wetlands and marine shoreline and has one of the largest remaining, intact sand dune systems in all of Hawaii; the site is also a place of historical significance in the Hawaiian culture.
-Climate change will have unavoidable impacts on the site, in particular because of sea level rise.
-To increase the site’s resilience to climate change, managers are working with volunteers to remove all the invasive plants and replant the area with native plants.
-Volunteers are also educated about the effects climate change is projected to have on the site; Waihe’e Refuge serves as a living classroom to showcase climate change.
+The Waihe’e Coastal Dunes and Wetlands Refuge was purchased by the Maui Coastal Land Trust in 2004.
+Since 2011, the Hawaiian Islands Land Trust has managed the site.
+The refuge has a total area of 277 acres containing vital habitats such as wetlands and marine shoreline and has one of the largest remaining, intact sand dune systems in all of Hawaii.
+The site is also a place of historical significance in the Hawaiian culture.
+Climate change will have unavoidable impacts on the site, particularly due to sea level rise.
+To increase the site’s resilience to climate change, managers are working with volunteers to remove invasive plants and replant the area with native plants.
+Volunteers are educated about the effects climate change is having and is projected to have on the site.
+Waihe’e Refuge serves as a living classroom to showcase climate adaptation.

 Project Outcomes and Conclusions

-It is the MCLT’s hope that the site can help to educate volunteers about the unavoidable impacts of climate change and raise issue awareness.
+It is the HILT’s hope that the site can help to educate volunteers about the unavoidable impacts of climate change and raise issue awareness.
 On-site volunteers learn about the cultural and natural significance of Waihe’e Refuge and are then introduced to some of the unavoidable impacts climate change will have on the site.
-The volunteers have a chance to witness firsthand the effects climate change will have on important areas; Waihe’e Refuge serves as a living classroom to showcase climate change.
+The volunteers have a chance to witness firsthand the effects climate change will have on important areas, and Waihe’e Refuge serves as a living classroom to showcase climate change.
 Volunteers walk away with a new perspective on the impacts of climate change and are also told different things they can do personally to reduce their carbon footprint.